Limited program enrollment

 Many students who are interested in landscape architecture as a major take the exam while they are in high school.
 They often schedule the exam to coincide with a day when they will be making a campus visit.
 In exceptional circumstances when students may have difficulty getting to campus, we can arrange to have a high school guidance counselor proctor the exam.

 Students who discover landscape architecture after they arrive on campus may take the exam at any time, but we encourage you to take it as early as possible.
-Successful admission into the professional program entitles you to start the four-year studio sequence the next fall semester.
+Successful admission into the professional program entitles you to start the four-year studio sequence the next spring semester.
 Knowing your admission status as soon as possible allows you to enroll in appropriate courses and to complete your studies without delay.